 The following table summarizes the operating results included in the Company's historical consolidated statement of operations for the year ended December 31, 2016 for the properties acquired during the year ended December 31, 2016 (in thousands).

-nded December 31, 2016
+Ye ar Ended December 31, 2016

 Statement of operations:

 Revenues \$ 15,230

 Net income attributable to Retail Opportunity Investments Corp. \$ 2,513